Designated hitter: Awards

-During the 1993 season Paul Molitor became the first player to win the World Series Most Valuable Player Award. while playing 137 of 160 games (85.63%) as a designated hitter.
-Hideki Matsui (2009), David Ortiz (2013), and Jorge Soler (2021) were the only other designated hitters to win World Series MVP.
-Soler was also the only DH to win the award while a member of a National League team, having played for the Atlanta Braves in their World Series-winning season.
-In games played on National League parks, Ortiz and Molitor played games at first base, while Soler played in right field in their World Series MVP seasons.
-On the other hand, Matsui became the only World Series MVP to never play the field that season, as he came in as a pinch hitter in the pitcher's spot but was never moved to a fielding position via a double switch during games played in a National League park.
-Ortiz was also the first designated hitter to win the ALCS MVP in 2004, followed by Delmon Young in 2012, and Yordan Álvarez in 2021.
+During the 1993 season Paul Molitor became the first player to win the World Series Most Valuable Player Award, while playing 137 of 160 games (85.63%) as a DH.
+Hideki Matsui (2009), David Ortiz (2013), and Jorge Soler (2021) were the only other DHs to win World Series MVP.
+Soler, playing for the Atlanta Braves, was the only DH to win the award while a member of a National League team.
+In games played at National League parks, Ortiz and Molitor played at first base, while Soler played in right field.
+However, Matsui became the only World Series MVP to never play in the field that season, as he came in as a pinch hitter in the pitcher's spot but was never moved to a fielding position via a double switch during games played in a National League park.
+Ortiz was also the first designated hitter to win the ALCS MVP in 2004, followed by Delmon Young in 2012, and Yordan Alvarez in 2021.
+In 2025, Shohei Ohtani became the first designated hitter to win NLCS MVP, though he also appeared in six innings as a pitcher.

-Among Hall of Famers, Paul Molitor and Jim Rice were, until 2014, the only inductees to even have played at least 25% of their games at DH.
+Among Hall of Famers, Paul Molitor and Jim Rice were, until 2014, the only inductees to even have played at least 25% of their games at DH, though Molitor played more games at DH than any other position during his career.
 In 2014, Frank Thomas became the first Hall of Famer who played the majority of his games at DH.
 In 2019, Edgar Martínez and Harold Baines were inducted into the Hall of Fame.
 Martinez played over 70% of his games at DH.
-Baines played 1,643 of his 2,830 games at DH; he played only 63 games in the field between 1989 and the end of his career in 2001.
+Baines played more than half of his games at DH, playing only 63 games in the field between 1989 and the end of his career in 2001.
 In 2022, David Ortiz became the first full-time DH to be elected to the Hall of Fame on his first ballot.
 Ortiz played 2,028 of his 2,306 career games (88%) at DH.